github/docs/content/actions/use-cases-and-examples/deploying/deploying-to-amazon-elastic-container-service.md

 ## Additional resources

-For the original starter workflow, see [`aws.yml`](https://github.com/actions/starter-workflows/blob/main/deployments/aws.yml) in the {% data variables.product.prodname_actions %} `starter-workflows` repository.
+For the original workflow template, see [`aws.yml`](https://github.com/actions/starter-workflows/blob/main/deployments/aws.yml) in the {% data variables.product.prodname_actions %} `starter-workflows` repository.

 For more information on the services used in these examples, see the following documentation: